jonescompneurolab/hnn-core/doc/contributing.rst

     $ make test

 MPI tests are skipped if the ``mpi4py`` module is not installed.
-This allows testing features not related to parallelization without installing the extra dependencies as described in our :doc:`parallel backend guide <parallel>`.
+We highly encourage contributors to follow the :doc:`parallel backend guide <parallel>` to install ``mpi4py`` so that they can run the entire test suite locally on their computer.

 Updating documentation
 ======================